GrACE: Generation using Associated Code Edits: Experiments Results

 A key question we set out to answer was whether associated edits help predict future code changes.
-In other words: \RQ{Does availability of associated edits improve prediction of code updates?
-Does the answer depend on the prediction approach used?}
+In other words: \RQ{Does availability of associated edits improve code update predictions?
+Does the answer depend on the prediction approach?} To answer this question, we tested both \davinci and \codet on both the \cpo and \overwatch test sets, once with associated edits in the prompt and once without them.